webcomponents/webcomponentsjs/README.md

 The `webcomponents-bundle.js` contains all of the web components polyfills and is suitable for use on any supported browser.
-All of the polyfill code will be loaded but each polyfill will only be used if necessary.
-If the browser supports a native feature for which a polyfill has been loaded, the native feature will be used.
+All of the polyfill code will be loaded but each polyfill will only be used based on feature detection.
 The bundle includes Custom Elements, Shady DOM/CSS and generic platform polyfills (such as ES6 Promise, Constructable events, etc.) (needed by Internet Explorer 11), and Template (needed by IE 11 and Edge).